louisa1109/ADS-Project--Section-3_PickEat/README.md

 Once you are done, press enter.

-d) "Filter by a combination of these".
+- "Filter by a combination of these".

 The program will ask to input which options you want to combine, separating the answers with a comma.
 A combination of two randoms or all three can be chosen.
 Then, follow the instruction above.